 In New Zealand, Highland Cattle have traditionally been a breed that has been embraced by lifestylers.
 Originally considered a rare breed in New Zealand, Highlanders are in the main being bred to build up stock numbers and to diversify the genetic bloodlines.
 New Zealand is one of only two countries in the world that have used other breeds to 'breed up to' purebred stock, the other being Australia.
 Most new genetics are imported as semen from Australia, Canada, America and Scotland.
 There are also more and more embryos being imported.

-However Highlanders are becoming more and more common and well known.
-Anecdotal evidence is indicating a downward pressure on prices, as the supply of animals is starting to outstrip demand.
-Of course, there will always be a market for top quality genetics, but what else is there for breeders of Highlanders?
+However, Highlanders are becoming more and more common and well known.
+Anecdotal evidence is indicating downward pressure on prices, as the supply of animals is starting to outstrip demand.
+Of course, there will always be a market for top-quality genetics, but what else is there for breeders of Highlanders?

 U.S. organic food sales have grown between 17 and 21 percent each year since 1997, to nearly triple in sales, while total U.S. food sales over this time period have grown in the range of only 2 to 4 percent a year.
 According to the findings, organic food sales now represent approximately 2 percent of U.S. food sales.
 This mirrors similar findings in New Zealand.

 Breeding beef animals is much more than fattening them on the best grass and merrily sending them off to the works.
 The beef industry is highly competitive, and the mainstream breeds have years of experience and research behind them.
 To take advantage of the quality end of the market that Highland beef lends itself to, farmers must educate themselves on what the market wants, and how to produce it.
 There are a few boutique beef operations in New Zealand blazing this trail, and there is much to be learned from these entrepreneurs.